uniwebcms/framework/docs/deployment-guide.md

 1. Check Foundation changelog for changes
 2. Review component parameter updates
-3. Temporarily pin to previous version: `{ strategy: "pinned", version: "1.2.5" }`
+3. Temporarily pin to previous version if needed
 4. Contact Foundation creator about unexpected changes
 5. Update content to work with new Foundation version
 6. Or request fix from Foundation creator